They hold the same stocks.The wrapper is what differs.

 More similar than different.

-If two funds track the S&P 500, they hold the same 500 companies in the same weights.
-Performance is determined by the index, not by whether you bought it wrapped as an ETF or as a mutual fund.
+If two funds track the S&P 500 and both qualify as regulated investment companies under 26 U.S.C. § 851, they hold the same 500 companies in the same weights.
+Performance is determined by the underlying index, not by whether the wrapper is registered as an ETF under Rule 6c-11 or as an open-end mutual fund under Investment Company Act § 8.
 The choice is a plumbing decision, not an investment decision.

 Identical holdings